Geomantic figures: Acquisitio

 Latin for "Gain".
 The figure resembles two bowls or cups turned upright.
 It is good in almost all situations, especially for getting and obtaining things.
 Astrologically it is associated with Sagittarius and Jupiter, with its outer element ruled by fire and its inner element ruled by air.
 For most charts it is a positive figure, except where a loss is desired.
 It indicates a gain financially, mentally, or in any other form, or something within one's grasp.
 Its planetary intelligence is Iophiel and its spirit is Hismael; it is associated with the deities Jove and Diana, and the angels Sachiel and Adnachiel.
 It is associated with the hips and thighs.

 Rubeus

 Latin for "Red".
 The figure is an overturned glass; an inversion, meaning good in all that is evil, and evil in all that is good.
 Like the Tail of the Dragon, the figure is considered so unfavourable that if it were the first in a reading, the reading would end.
 Astrologically it is associated with Scorpio and Mars retrograde; its inner element is ruled by air, and its outer element ruled by water.
 It represents passion, deception, violence, and vice.
-Its planetary intelligence is Graphiel and its spirit is Bartzabel; it is associated with the god Mavors, and the angels Samael and Barbiel.
+Its planetary intelligence is Graphiel and its spirit is Bartzabel; it is associated with the god Mars, and the angels Samael and Barbiel.
 It is associated with the reproductive and excretory systems along with the genitals.